America’s FGM Shame: Detroit Doctor Charged With Carrying Out Female Genital Mutilation

 Dr. Nagarwala faces felony charges of FGM, including transportation with intent to engage in criminal sexual activity.
 Each charge carries a sentence from between five and 10 years in prison.
 Nagarwala also faces conspiracy charges and charges of lying to federal agents.

-Kenneth Blanco is Acting Assistant Attorney General, and says that Dr. Nagarwala is alleged to have performed “horrifying acts of brutality” on the “most vulnerable victims.”
+Kenneth Blanco is Acting Assistant Attorney General and says that Dr. Nagarwala is alleged to have performed “horrifying acts of brutality” on the “most vulnerable victims.”

 What is Female Genital Mutilation?